 The running cost

-A list of functions returning optional controls as function of
+A list of functions returning optional controls in each state.
+See details.

 = 1000 Maximum number of iterations